+Theorem~A will be obtained as a direct combination of Propositions~\ref{RC:Cm} and~\ref{CC:Cm:ab} for the case of Abelian differentials, and Propositions~\ref{RC:Cm} and \ref{CC:Cm:q} for the case of quadratic differentials.

 A flat surface obtained from a permutation or a generalized permutation $\pi$ using the Veech construction admits a marked singularity.
 The order of this singularity $\alpha(\pi)$ is preserved by the Rauzy induction, and we can therefore associate to a Rauzy class an integer, which is the order of a singularity in the corresponding stratum.
-Hence, a corollary of the Main Theorem is the following criteria:
+Hence, a corollary of Theorem~A is the following criteria:

-\begin{NNcor} Let $\pi_1$ and $\pi_2$ be two irreducible permutations or generalized permutations.
-They are in the same Rauzy class if and only if they correspond to the same connected component and $\alpha(\pi_1)=\alpha(\pi_2)$. \end{NNcor}
+\begin{CorB} Let $\pi_1$ and $\pi_2$ be two irreducible permutations or generalized permutations.
+They are in the same Rauzy class if and only if they correspond to the same connected component and $\alpha(\pi_1)=\alpha(\pi_2)$. \end{CorB}

-The Main Theorem will be obtained as a direct combination of Propositions~\ref{RC:Cm} and~\ref{CC:Cm:ab} for the case of Abelian differentials, and Propositions~\ref{RC:Cm} and \ref{CC:Cm:q} for the case of quadratic differentials.